 - CPO: Charging point operator: The company or legal entity that operates individual charging points or charging parks and charges vehicle users for the charged energy.

 Communication and control

-- IC-CPD: In-Cable Control-and-Protection Device: A control and protection device integrated into the charging cable.
-Enables single-phase AC charging in accordance with charging mode 2 at household sockets with powers of up to 3.6 kW.
+- IC-CPD: In-cable control-and-protection device: A control and protection device integrated into the charging cable.
+Enables single-phase AC charging in accordance with charging mode 2 at household sockets with power of up to 3.6 kW.